 Public lands also dominate the landscape of the rural West in the United States.
-In some areas, federal land exceed 80 percent of the total land in the state.
+In some areas, federal land exceeds 80 percent of the total land in the state.
 This means that ranching frequently requires the leasing of public land.
 What are some of the largest ranches in the world, though?
 We’re reviewing a select few below.

 Vermejo Park Ranch

 Land Size: 590,823 acres

 Other Features: 19 fishable lakes, 1,200+ Bison, on-property spa services, 30 miles of pristine streams